DauphineWeb/ProgrammationWeb2023/04-20 User Interfaces/README.md

 });
 ```

-For animation, we’ll set three keyframes.
+For the animation, we’ll set three keyframes.
 From the starting point, the
 quote should first fade out to nothingness.
 Then, the height should
 change from its full height to 0 pixels, giving the illusion that all
-quote from the bottom are moving upwards.
+quotes below are moving upwards.

 ``` css
 /* quotes/static/quotes/styles.css */